 Please note that you cannot operate in a national park until you have your Parks Eco Pass licence.

-Once you become a licensed operator, you will need to meet several induction and reporting requirements.
+Once you become a licensed operator, you will need to meet the reporting requirements.

 If you operate tours, equipment hire, picnic set-up or transport services, you must complete tab 1.
 Selective licence holders, including food and beverage vendors must complete tab 2.